RoshnaVakkeel/Little_Learners_Lab_Logs/README.md

 - Working of all the links
 - Submission of forms
 - JavaScript functioning
-- Comments and posts addition
+- Comments and log posts addition
 - Editing and delete functions

 #### Manual Testing